cjmj96/vacation-rental-expansion-case-study/documentation/README.md

-The dataset is cross-sectional because I use a single quarterly update (March 10, 2024) from Inside Airbnb, containing Airbnb listings in a particular city for the following 12 months.
+The dataset is cross-sectional because I use a single quarterly update (March 23, 2024) from Inside Airbnb, containing Airbnb listings in a particular city for the following 12 months.
 Therefore, it only represents data in a single time point, there are no repeated observations over multiple time points, which is a defining characteristic of longitudinal data.

-The Airbnb data for Albany contain several files with data recorded on a daily level.
-One such file, `calendar.csv`, aggregates data about Airbnb listings, including `listing ID`, `date`, `availability`, `price`, `adjusted price`, `minimum nights`, and `maximum nights`, with 147,466 observations.
-The `listings_wide.csv` file contains information about listings including listing ID, URL, name, description, neighborhood overview, host information, and other details about each listing (75 columns) with 404 observations.
-Additionally, the `reviews_wide.csv` file stores information related to user's review for a listing  `listing_id`, `id`, `date`, `reviewer_id`, `reviewer_name`, and `comments` (6 columns) with 22,112 observations.
+The Airbnb data for Edinburgh contain several files with data recorded on a daily level.
+One such file, `calendar.csv`, aggregates data about Airbnb listings, including `listing ID`, `date`, `availability`, `price`, `adjusted price`, `minimum nights`, and `maximum nights`, with 1,757,133 observations.
+The `detailed_listings.csv` file contains information about listings including listing ID, URL, name, description, neighborhood overview, host information, and other details about each listing (75 columns) with 4,812 observations.
+Additionally, the `detailed_reviews.csv` file stores information related to user's review for a listing  `listing_id`, `id`, `date`, `reviewer_id`, `reviewer_name`, and `comments` (6 columns) with 445,971 observations.
 The remaining files (`listings.csv`, `reviews.csv`) contain summary information about reviews and listings for visualization.
-The first one contains 18 columns with 404 observations and the second one, 2 columns with 22,112 observations.
+The first one contains 18 columns with 4,814 observations and the second one, 2 columns with 445,971 observations.

 The SQL commands to obtain the previous results are the following (`sql/process/explore-data.sql`):
 ```sql